- Sep 15, 2020

 The process of creating new user profiles on the majority of CMSs is similar.
 However, in this article, we’ll use 3 of the most popular options – WordPress, Joomla!, and Drupal to illustrate what the process typically entails.

-1. How to Create User Profiles in WordPress
+1. How to Create WordPress User Profiles

 As we mentioned, only users with Administrator privileges can add new users to a blog.
 Once you log into your WordPress website using your Administrator login credentials, navigate to the Users > Add New tab within the dashboard: